 By the previous proposition, the are $V_1,...,V_N\in B_{d^1_\Phi}(\id_X,K/N)$ such that $TU\inv =V_1\cdots V_n$.
 We conclude that $T=TU\inv U=\left(\prod_{k=1}^NV_k\right) U$ so $T\in B_{d^1_\Phi}(1,K/N)^{N+1}$ as wanted. \end{proof}

-\begin{cor} Let $\Phi$ be an amenable graphing, then the $\LL^1$ metric on the derived $\LL^1$ full group of $\Phi$ is maximal. \end{cor} \begin{proof} By the previous proposition, the $\LL^1$ metric is both large-scale geodesic and coarsely proper.
+\begin{coro} Let $\Phi$ be an amenable graphing, then the $\LL^1$ metric on the derived $\LL^1$ full group of $\Phi$ is maximal. \end{coro} \begin{proof} By the previous proposition, the $\LL^1$ metric is both large-scale geodesic and coarsely proper.
 So \cite[Proposition 2.52]{rosendalCoarseGeometryTopological2018} yields that the $\LL^1$ metric is maximal. \end{proof}

 We finally show that although derived $\LL^1$ full groups of amenable graphings do have a geometry, the latter is fundamentally infinite-dimensional.

 \begin{prop} Suppose $\Gamma$ is an amenable group containing an element of infinite order, and let $\Gamma\act(X,\mu)$ be a free measure-preserving action.
 Then for every $n\in\N$, the derived $\LL^1$ full group of the $\Gamma$ action contains a quasi-isometric copy of $\R^n$. \end{prop} \begin{proof} It suffices to produce a quasi-isometric copy of $\Z^n$ since the latter is quasi-isometric to $\R^n$.
 Let $T$ be the aperiodic measure-preserving transformation which corresponds to the element of $\Gamma$ of infinite order.
 Using Rokhlin's lemma for $T$, we find $A\subseteq X$ which intersect almost every $T$-orbit and such that all sets $A,T(A),...,T^{2n-1}(A)$ are disjoint.
 For each $i\in\{0,...,n-1\}$ let $T_i=T_{T^{2i}(A)}T_{T^{2i+1}(A)}\inv$.
 Observe that since $T{T_{T^{2i}(A)}}T\inv=T_{T^{2i+1}(A)}$, each $T_i$ is a commutator and thus belongs to the derived $\LL^1$ full group.
 It is now straightforward to check that the marked group generated by $T_1,...,T_n$ is quasi-isometric to $\Z^n$. \end{proof}